GDPR Related National Laws & Modifications

 Derogations in the Czech Republic

-While the Data Processing Act has not been implemented yet, note that the Czech Labor Code (Sec.
+The Data Processing Act does not include any specific regulations relating employee data privacy.
+That said, note that the Czech Labor Code (Sec.
 316) has set specific requirements relating to employee privacy, including:

 - Informing employees in advance of any employee monitoring (both in scope and method).
 Monitoring of employee emails, letters or calls is restricted unless there is a serious cause, and employees have been informed of the scope and method of monitoring.